Pineapple Mango Salsa (Canning Recipe)

 A bowl of pineapple mango salsa served with tortilla chips and lime wedges, highlighting the chunky, colorful mixture of fruits and vegetables.

-I you love it and find lots of ways to enjoy.
+I hope you love it and find lots of ways to enjoy.

 Overhead view of various prepped ingredients for pineapple mango salsa in small bowls, including diced pineapple, mango, tomatoes, peppers, red onion, garlic, and spices.

-• Roma tomatoes.
-These tomatoes are meaty and less watery, which helps the salsa maintain the right consistency.
+Roma tomatoes.
+They’re meaty and less watery, which helps you get the right consistency.

-• Bottled lime juice.
-Using bottled lime juice ensures a consistent acidity level, which is important for safe canning.
+Bottled lime juice.
+Using bottled lime juice is important for safe canning because the acid level stays the same.

 Can I use canned pineapple and mango instead of fresh?